CAS CS 320: Concepts of Programming Languages (UNDER CONSTRUCTION)

 CAS CS 320 is a course about programming languages, particularly the design and implementation of programming languages.
 In this course, we take up the programming language as an object of formal study.
 This course is not about how to program, though the principles we cover are generally useful for writing and reasoning about programs.

-In the second part of the course we implement several interpreters for various fragments of OCaml; that is, we will write OCaml programs which execute OCaml programs.
-The topics covered include parsing, operational semantics, variable scope and binding, type checking and type inference.
+In the second part of the course we implement several interpreters for various fragments of OCaml; that is, we write OCaml programs that execute OCaml programs.
+The topics covered include parsing, operational semantics, variable scope, type checking and type inference.
 By the end of the course, you'll be able to execute some of the simpler programs we wrote in the first part of the course using your own interpreter.

 Schedule